This article will help you read and understand your pathology report for papillary renal cell carcinoma.

 Papillary renal cell carcinomas are divided into two groups based on the way the tumour looks under the microscope.

-Why is this important?
 The importance of distinguishing Type 1 from Type 2 is that Type 2 tumours tend to be larger, have higher stage and grade, and tend to be associated with a more aggressive behaviour (worse prognosis).

 Normally, the cancer cells in papillary renal cell carcinoma are round/oval in shape.
 The cancer cells connect together to form finger-like projections called papillae which is where papillary renal cell carcinoma gets its name.